GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-4.md

 </details>

-In the `DetailsComponent` class, after the `constructor()` method, add code to handle the Apply now click.
+In the `DetailsComponent` class, create `submitApplication()` function after the `constructor()` method.
+Add code to handle the Apply now click, it should invoke `housing.service`'s `submitApplication`..
 This button does not exist yet - you will add it in the next step.
 The FormControls may return null.
 The code should use the nullish coalescing operator to default to empty string if the value is null.

 <details>
   <summary>Hint - Possible Solution</summary>